 Air fryer maple candied bacon is insanely good!
 With a brown sugar maple syrup glaze gives this salty and sweet pork dish is addicting.

-If you’ve made candied bacon in the oven you should try air fryer maple candied bacon this time.
+If you’ve made this n in the oven you should try air fryer candied bacon this time.
 A faster way to make this sweet snack or breakfast food but tastes the same.
 Crispy and delicious bites of heaven.
 One of many easy air fryer recipes on our site. (affiliate links present)

 Maple Candied Bacon

 We made some air fryer bacon wrapped smokies a while back.
 Similar to this but with little hot dogs in the center.
 Now it was time to go back to the basics and show you how this was done too.
 A great surprise in the morning sitting next to your eggs, or crumbled on top of your favorite dessert.

 You’re basically going to be using most of the same ingredients for this bacon appetizer though.
 The syrup will help the sugar stick and as it cools it will harden just like a piece of bacon candy.
 Want to make it a bit spicy too?
 Add a sprinkle of red pepper flakes or dry Sriracha to the outside too. 😉